BlinkTagInc/gtfs-to-html/www/docs/current-usage.md

 | [Victor Valley Transit](https://vvta.org) | Victory Valley, California |
 | [Worcester Regional Transit Authority](https://therta.com) | Worcester, Massachusetts |

-Are you using `gtfs-to-html`?
-Let us know via email (brendan@blinktag.com) or via opening a github issue or pull request if your agency is using this library.
+Are you using GTFS-to-HTML?
+Let us know via email (brendan@blinktag.com) and we'll add you to this list.

 ## Projects using GTFS-to-HTML

-* [`transit-custom-posts`](https://trilliumtransit.github.io/transit-custom-posts/) - a GTFS-optimized Wordpress plugin for transit websites. `gtfs-to-html` is used for generating the schedule pages.
+* [`transit-custom-posts`](https://trilliumtransit.github.io/transit-custom-posts/) - a GTFS-optimized Wordpress plugin for transit websites.
+GTFS-to-HTML is used for generating the schedule pages.

 *  [run.gtfstohtml.com](https://run.gtfstohtml.com) provides a web based interface using GTFS-to-HTML.
 Find GTFS feeds for agenices, set configuration and generate a previewable and downloadable set of timetables all using your browser.
-Use `gtfs-to-html` without actually downloading any code or doing any configuration!
+Use GTFS-to-HTML without actually downloading any code or doing any configuration!